solo-io/gloo/devel/contributing/issues.md

 # Filing Issues

-GitHub issues are the main way for reporting bugs and requesting features in Gloo Gateway.
+GitHub issues are the main way for reporting bugs, tracking work you want to do and requesting features in kgateway.

 If you encounter a bug or have a feature request, please take the following approach:
 1. Search for existing issues.
 2. If you find a similar issue, add a comment with additional information or add a 👍 reaction to indicate your agreement.
-3. If there are no similar issues, [file a new one](https://github.com/solo-io/gloo/issues/new/choose)
+3. If there are no similar issues, [file a new one](https://github.com/kgateway-dev/kgateway/issues/new/choose)

 **Issues in this repo should not contain any sensitive information.
-If sensitive information is critical to the issue, please reach out to Solo.io support to open a ticket.**
+If sensitive information is critical to the issue, please submit via the security pipeline https://github.com/kgateway-dev/community/blob/main/CVE.md.**

 ## Bug Report
-- Issues can include links to private resources, such as Slack conversations or private code.
-- Private Enterprise issues can be used to track Open Source work.
 - The more details about the issue, the better.
 Please include the following information:
-  - Gloo Gateway version
+  - Kgateway version
   - Kubernetes version
   - Operating system
   - Steps to reproduce